 Welcome to our second article about Keycloak Server!
-Previously, we’ve learnt to setup the server and make use of it in a webapp – today, we’re going to create a matching backend API and also learn a little bit about the OAuth2/OpenID magic that powers our entire authn/authz mechanism.
-Let’s get started!
+Previously, we’ve learnt to setup the server and make use of it in a webapp -this time, we’re going to create a matching back-end API and also learn a little bit about the OAuth2/OpenID magic that powers our entire authn/authz mechanism.
+So let’s get started!